-Status: For the steppings affected, see the Summary Tables of Changes.
-AP2.
+AJ2.
 LOCK# Asserted During a Special Cycle Shutdown Transaction May Unexpectedly De-assert Problem: During a processor shutdown transaction, when LOCK# is asserted and if a DEFER# is received during a snoop phase and the Locked transaction is pipelined on the front side bus (FSB), LOCK# may unexpectedly de-assert.

 Implication: When this erratum occurs, the system may hang during shutdown.
 Intel has not observed this erratum with any commercially available systems or software.
+Workaround: None identified.

-AP3.
-Address Reported by Machine-Check Architecture (MCA) on Single-bit L2 ECC Errors May be Incorrect Single-bit L2 ECC Errors May be incorrect Problem: When correctable Single-bit ECC errors occur in the L2 cache, the address is logged in the MCA address register (MCi_ADDR).
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ3.
+Address Reported by Machine-Check Architecture (MCA) on Single-bit L2 ECC Errors May be Incorrect Problem: When correctable Single-bit ECC errors occur in the L2 cache, the address is logged in the MCA address register (MCi_ADDR).
 Under some scenarios, the address reported may be incorrect.